conery/dexter/docs/dex_config.md

 What's going on here is that neither column, by itself, has enough useful information.
 In some transactions we'll want the "Description" column, and in others we'll want the "Extended Description".
-The solution is to combine both columns into one long string and save that in the posting.
+The solution is to combine both columns into one long string and save that in the database.

 That's going to lead to some pretty ugly looking descriptions.
 But keep in mind, the next step in the overall workflow, after importing records, is to run a script that applies regular expressions to postings, and those regular expressions will usually clean things up.